Wyoming Foundation Grants

 How to Apply

-For its 2019 competitive grants process, the Wyoming Foundation will give funding preference to grant applications focusing on its two priorities.
-Approximately $33,000 is available to support competitive grants for this period.
+Approximately $23,000 is available to support competitive grants for this period.
 The maximum grant available through the Wyoming Foundation competitive process is $5,000.
 Collaborative projects are encouraged.

 - Applicants must be located or delivering services in Wyoming County, NY.